Key Takeaways:

 Though fees for paperwork, court appearances, and lawyers are the most obvious costs of divorce, none of them last forever.
 Once your divorce becomes official, these stop accumulating.

-Depending on your situation, a number of expenses continue long after you sign the divorce decree.
+Depending on your situation, other expenses continue long after you sign the divorce decree.

 Child Support

-If you have children, and you’re not the custodial parent, you’ll likely pay child support.
-Designed to provide for the continuing care and well-being of your kids, and cover the basic necessities like food, shelter, and clothing, the parent with the most overnights usually receives the payments from the other.
+If you have children and you’re not the custodial parent, you’ll likely pay child support.
+These payments provide for the continuing care and well-being of your kids and cover necessities like food, shelter, and clothing.

 Spousal Support

 After dividing the shared assets, if financial need or a large gap in earning potential still exists, the court may award spousal support.
-The court may take into account factors like:
+These payments take into account factors like:

 Related Reading: How Is Spousal Support Calculated?